 Parenthood is costly, no matter who you are, where you live, or how many people help raise your children.
 For many of those who identify as LGBTQ+, the parenthood price tag can increase exponentially due to the added cost of adoption, foster care, or assisted reproductive technology.
 After marriage equality was secured in 2015, family building suddenly seemed within reach more than ever for members of the LGBTQ+ community.
+Many thanks to Jim Marrocco, CFP®, CFA whose work within the Financial Planning Association’s PridePlanners Knowledge Circle contributed to this article.

 A Likely Rise in LGBTQ+ Parents